-You can calculate ECTS credit points for all the subjects of a module in a similar way and then make a sum.
-Like, if George studied 19 mathematical subjects in a four-year bachelor and each subject has 3.2 CP then total ECTS credit points will be (3.2 x 19 = 60.8 CP) approximately 60.
+You can calculate ECTS credit points for all the subjects of a module in a similar way and then make a sum of all points.
+For example, if George studied 19 mathematical subjects in a four-year bachelor program and each subject has 3.2 CP then total ECTS credit points will be (3.2 x 19 = 60.8 CP) approximately 60.

 Which countries accept ECTS credits?

 The following top countries are using and accepting the ECTS credit point system.